texturedcookie/Lenaorias-Rework-Attempt/readme.md

   # WizActor Interface
   This is a new iteration of the existing WizActor Interface prototype a computationally assisted system that creates a better player experience for visualizing author written procedurally generated worlds
-Here's our logo (hover to see the title text):

 ![Research Poster](https://github.com/texturedcookie/Tolmas-Project/blob/main/POSTER.jpg)